Dog Training or Behavior Problem? Try Flower Essences

 There are three main areas in which flower essences are commonly used for dogs at this time: general anxiety and fearfulness, separation anxiety, and car travel anxiety.
 They all fall within the realm of “dog anxiety”, but there are some significant differences, emotionally speaking, between the three.

-Flower essences for fear and anxiety in dogs
+Flower essences excel at relieving fear and anxiety in dogs

 Other dog behaviors flower essences can help improve